Chemical reactions - Rate of reaction (3)

 1.

-Describe the effect on the rate of reaction of adding or removing a catalyst, including enzymes.
-Explain your answer.
+Describe and explain the effect on the rate of reaction of adding a catalyst, including enzymes, using collision theory.

 2.